notional-finance/contracts-v2/certora/NOTES.md

 ## Other Verifications

-- ERC20 spec
+- TODO: ERC20 spec
+- AccountContext Logic: is this all verifying?
 - GovernorAlpha
 - Settlement
+  - What to do for Settlement?
-- Actions
+- TODO: Actions2.spec:
   - Deposit, Withdraw, ERC1155, Batch Action
-  - Harness for FreeCollateralExternal
+  - Harness for FreeCollateralExternal and SettleAssetsExternal
   - Ghost for get/set account context
-  - What to do for Settlement?

 ## Won't Do: